Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/02_pscript_advanced.md

 It's possible that the object being hit doesn't have a smash() function.
-Some dynamically typed languages simply ignore a method call when it doesn't exist, but GDScript is stricter, so checking if the function exists is desirable:
+Some dynamically typed languages simply ignore a method call when it doesn't exist, but PScript is stricter, so checking if the function exists is desirable:

 ```